remarkjs/remark-github/test/fixtures/sha-user/output.md

 Or here
     [wooorm@0000000](https://github.com/wooorm/mdast/commit/0000000)

-And these SHAs which could also be words? wooorm@deedeed, and wooorm@fabaceae.
+And these SHAs which could also be words? [wooorm@deedeed](https://github.com/wooorm/mdast/commit/deedeed), and [wooorm@fabacea](https://github.com/wooorm/mdast/commit/fabaceae).

 This is not a valid, -wooorm@0000000; nor is this wooorm-@0000000; but this is [w-w@0000000](https://github.com/w-w/mdast/commit/0000000), and so is [w@0000000](https://github.com/w/mdast/commit/0000000) and [ww@0000000](https://github.com/ww/mdast/commit/0000000).